-Since lung cancer screening has only recently become an approved screening tool and may occur in optimize the pairing of smoking cessation services with lung cancer screening and to improve the outcomes of lung cancer screening.
+Since lung cancer screening has only recently become an approved screening tool and may occur in a variety of settings, there remain many questions and opportunities for continued study to optimize the pairing of smoking cessation services with lung cancer screening and to improve the outcomes of lung cancer screening.
 CPRIT encourages successful applicants to consider how they might leverage a Prevention grant award and the population being screened to address these or other research questions and apply to CPRIT's Academic Research Program.